Troyanovsky/vibe-coding-guide/en/Lesson_3_Workflow.md

     *   Make sure you create a `/doc` folder that includes a markdown file of your design.
 ```

-You don't need to understand every technical detail, but having this roadmap prevents the AI from making random architectural decisions on-the-fly later when actually coding.
+You don't need to understand every technical detail, but having this roadmap prevents the AI from making random architectural decisions on the fly later when actually coding.

 ### AI Task Breakdown

 Large projects feel overwhelming, but every complex app is just a collection of smaller, manageable pieces (modularity and decoupling are some good practices).
 You can ask the AI to break down your system design into step-by-step implementation tasks.
-This works well especially with thinking models like GPT o3, Claude 4 Opus, or Gemini 2.5 Pro.
+This works well, especially with thinking models like GPT o3, Claude 4 Opus, or Gemini 2.5 Pro.

 Reference both your `requirements.md` and `system_design.md` and ask the AI: "Break this down into specific implementation tasks, ordered by priority and dependencies."